RAF Bomber Command

 Bomber Command stood at the peak of its post-war military power in the 1960s, the V bombers holding the United Kingdom's nuclear deterrent and a supplemental force of Canberra light bombers.
+In 1968 it was merged with Fighter Command to form Strike Command.

-In August 2006, a memorial was unveiled at Lincoln Cathedral.
-A memorial in Green Park in London was unveiled by Queen Elizabeth II on 28 June 2012 to highlight the price paid by the aircrews.
+A memorial in Green Park in London was unveiled by Queen Elizabeth II on 28 June 2012 to commemorate the high casualty rate among the aircrews.
 In April 2018 The International Bomber Command Centre was opened in Lincoln.

 Background

 At the time of the formation of Bomber Command in 1936, Giulio Douhet's slogan "the bomber will always get through" was popular, and figures like Stanley Baldwin cited it.
 Until advances in radar technology in the late 1930s, this statement was effectively true.
 Attacking bombers could not be detected early enough to assemble fighters fast enough to prevent them reaching their targets.
-Some damage might be done to the bombers by AA guns, and by fighters as the bombers returned to base, but that was not as effective as a proper defence.
-Consequently, the early conception of Bomber Command was as an entity that threatened the enemy with utter destruction, and thus prevented war.
+Some damage might be done to the bombers by anti-aircraft (AA) guns, and by fighters as the bombers returned to base, but that was not as effective as a proper defence.
+Consequently, the early conception of Bomber Command was as an entity that threatened the enemy with utter destruction.
+The Italian general Giulio Douhet, author of The Command of the Air, was of that view.